slapperjoe/Cloud-Clipboard/README.md

   /p:PublishTrimmed=false
 ```

 The binary lands under `src/WindowsAgent/CloudClipboard.Agent.Windows/bin/Release/net8.0-windows10.0.19041.0/win-x64/publish`.
 Run `CloudClipboard.Agent.Windows.exe` directly and the agent will emit `agentsettings.json` in the same directory if it is missing.
+The publish folder will also carry the latest `CloudClipboard.Functions.zip`, so you can ship the agent + zip together for offline deployments.

+## Deploying Azure Functions via the tray

+- Prerequisites:
+   - [Azure CLI](https://learn.microsoft.com/cli/azure/install-azure-cli) installed and available on `PATH`.
+   - An Azure Function App (`Consumption` or better) plus Storage account; the dialog only needs the app name, resource group, subscription, and Function key.
+- Launch the agent, right-click the tray icon, and choose **Deploy Azure Functions…**.
+- The dialog pre-fills the package path with the auto-generated zip.
+Update the Function App details and (optionally) the Functions key.
+- Use **Sign In** to trigger `az login --use-device-code`.
+The log will show explicit errors if `az` cannot be found or authentication fails.
+- Press **Deploy** to push the zip via `az functionapp deployment source config-zip`.
+Successful runs update `agentsettings.json` with the deployment metadata.
+- All deployment settings (app name, resource group, subscription, package path) live in the Settings window under *Deployment Defaults* so you can edit them alongside the rest of the agent configuration.

 ## Notification delivery